Career Path on How to Become a Holistic Nutritionist

 Education for Holistic Nutritionists

-Students that complete a NANP-approved educational program in holistic nutrition could earn one of the following undergraduate or graduate degrees:
+Students who complete a NANP-approved educational program in holistic nutrition could earn one of the following undergraduate or graduate degrees:

 - Associate of Applied Science in Complementary Alternative Medicine